-As expected - it was no secrect - OnePlus has announced the 5T as its new flagship smartphone.
-It's new 18:9 screen aims to take on the likes of the Galaxy S8, LG G6 and iPhone X with the same low price as before.
-Read everything about the OnePlus 5T here.
+The new OnePlus 5T is now on sale, with an enhanced 18:9 screen that aims to take on the likes of the Galaxy S8, LG G6 and iPhone X with the same low price as before.

-For our hands-on review of the OnePlus 5T, click here.
+For our review of the OnePlus 5T, click here.

 When is the OnePlus 5T release date?

-At the New York launch event on 16 November, OnePlus confirmed the 5T will go on sale 21 November.
+At the New York launch event on 16 November, OnePlus confirmed the 5T would go on sale 21 November.

 How much will the OnePlus 5T cost in the UK?